prashantambe/SpringMvcHibernateRESTMaven/README.md

 # SpringMvcHibernateRESTMaven
-Spring mvc and hibernate crud operation
+Spring mvc and hibernate, Rest and maven crud operation